 Omori Nori no Furusato-kan (Seaweed Museum) offers occasional hands-on courses where you can make your own seaweed or make a traditional seaweed boat out of paper.
 To participate, you need to reserve in advance by phone.

 The museum is open from 9:00 to 17:00 (until 19:00 from June through August) daily except for the third Monday of the month and is free for visitors.

-The Omori Nori Museum can be reached in a fifteen-minute walk from either Heiwajima Station on the Keikyu Line or Ryutsu Center Station on the Tokyo Monorail.
+5 minutes walk from Heiwajima Station on the Keikyu Line or Ryutsu Center Station on the Tokyo Monorail.